userfrosting/learn/pages/17.recipes/06.advanced-tutorial/01.base-setup/docs.md

 ## The sprinkle

 First thing to do is to create an empty sprinkle for our code to live in.
 We'll call this sprinkle `Pastries`.
-As describes in the [Sprinkles](http://learn.local/sprinkles/first-site) chapter, starts by creating an empty `pastries/` directory under `app/sprinkles`.
+As described in the [Sprinkles](/sprinkles/first-site) chapter, start by creating an empty `pastries/` directory under `app/sprinkles`.
 We now have to create the `composer.json` file for our sprinkle:

 `app/sprinkles/pastries/composer.json`
 ```json